loksonarius/neko/README.md

 ```

 The `render` command expects the full file name of the template that should be
-rendered from within the 'templates' directory.
+rendered from within the templates directory.
 The result will be printed
 directly to `stdout`.

 ### Debugging the Context